 It takes about 15 minutes for the policy to take effect across your organization.
 The policy doesn't affect existing sessions.
 To view the idle session sign-out values you've set, use the Get-SPOBrowserIdleSignOut cmdlet.

-For info about Office 365 session lengths (regardless of activity), see Session timeouts for Office 365.
+For info about Microsoft 365 session lengths (regardless of activity), see Session timeouts for Microsoft 365.